-Restricted Stock Awards and Stock Options

-In July 2014, the Company adopted the 2014 Stock Incentive Plan (the "Plan"), under which 525,700 shares of common stock are authorized for issuance to employees, officers, directors, consultants and advisors of the Company.
-As of December 31, 2014, 281,029 of the shares of common stock authorized for issuance pursuant to the Plan were outstanding.
+Restricted Stock Awards and Stock Options In May 2015, the Company adopted the Amended and Restated 2014 Stock Incentive Plan (the "Plan"), under which an aggregate of 2,700,000 shares of common stock are authorized for issuance to employees, officers, directors, consultants and advisors of the Company, plus an annual increase to be added on the first day of each fiscal year until the expiration of the Plan equal to 4% of the total number of outstanding shares of common stock on December 31s of the immediately preceding calendar year (or a lower amount as otherwise determined by the board of directors prior to January 1s).
+As of December 31, 2015, 1,452,149 of the shares of common stock authorized for issuance pursuant to the Plan were outstanding.
 In connection with the Company's reincorporation into Virginia in July 2014, each outstanding option to purchase shares of common stock under the 2012 Stock Incentive Plan and 2002 Stock Plan, was automatically terminated and replaced with an option to purchase shares of common stock under the Plan having the same vesting terms and exercise price as the option that was replaced.
 The Plan provides for granting of both Internal Revenue Service qualified incentive stock options ("ISOs") and non-qualified options ("NQs"), restricted stock awards ("RSAs") and restricted stock units ("RSUs").
 Stock options generally vest over a four year period of service; however, certain options contain performance conditions.
 The options generally have a ten year contractual life and, upon termination, vested options are generally exercisable between one and three months following the termination date, while unvested options are forfeited immediately.